Enforcement and Compliance, International Trade Administration, Department of Commerce.

 For a complete description of the events that followed the initiation of this review, see the Preliminary Decision Memorandum.

-A list of topics included in the Preliminary Decision Memorandum is included as an Appendix to this notice.
+A list of topics included in the Preliminary Decision Memorandum is included as the appendix to this notice.

 Scope of the Order

 Commerce is conducting this review in accordance with section 751(a)(2) of the Act.
-Export and constructed export price were calculated in accordance with section 772 of the Act.
-Normal value is calculated in accordance with section 773 of the Act.
+Constructed export price was calculated in accordance with section 772 of the Act.
+Normal value was calculated in accordance with section 773 of the Act.
 For a full description of the methodology underlying our preliminary results, see the Preliminary Decision Memorandum.
 The Preliminary Decision Memorandum is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
-ACCESS is available to registered users at https://access.trade.gov and is available to all parties in the Central Records Unit, Room B-8024 of the main Department of Commerce building.
+ACCESS is available to registered users at https://access.trade.gov, and to all parties in the Central Records Unit, Room B-8024 of the main Commerce building.
 In addition, a complete version of the Preliminary Decision memorandum can be accessed directly at http://enforcement.trade.gov/frn/index.html.
-The signed Preliminary Decision Memorandum and the electronic version of the Preliminary Decision Memorandum are identical in content.
-A list of the topics discussed in the Preliminary Decision Memorandum is attached as an Appendix to this notice.
+The signed and electronic versions of the Preliminary Decision Memorandum are identical in content.
+A list of the topics discussed in the Preliminary Decision Memorandum is attached as the appendix to this notice.